qemu/qemu/docs/system/s390x/bootdevices.rst

 For classical mainframe guests (i.e. LPAR or z/VM installations), you always have to explicitly specify the disk where you want to boot from (or "IPL" from, in s390x-speak -- IPL means "Initial Program Load").
-In particular, there can also be only one boot device according to the architecture specification, thus specifying multiple boot devices is not possible (yet).

 So for booting an s390x guest in QEMU, you should always mark the device where you want to boot from with the ``bootindex`` property, for